City Environmental Review Reform

 2018–present

-SITE BY SITE (2023)
+SITE x SITE (2023)

-As part of the Coalition’s TASC work, NYU’s report Reforming CEQR: Improving Mitigation Under the City Environmental Quality Review Process draws upon existing literature and case studies of several CEQR environmental review documents and lays out broad goals for reforming the City’s approach to mitigating impacts resulting from significant land use decisions.
+TASC also includes NYU’s report Reforming CEQR: Improving Mitigation Under the City Environmental Quality Review Process, which draws upon existing literature and case studies of several CEQR evaluations and lays out broad goals for reforming the City’s approach to mitigating impacts of development following major rezonings.

-Download “Up to the TASC”
+View “Up to the TASC” Report

-• cover of the report, A Tale of Two Rezonings: Taking a Harder Look at CEQR
+cover of the report, A Tale of Two Rezonings: Taking a Harder Look at CEQR

 MAS's 2018 report, A Tale of Two Rezonings: Taking a Harder Look at CEQR.